b2io/handbook/day-to-day.md

 We take coffee pretty seriously (some of us more than others).
 Coffee beans and other accoutrement are supplied by the company.
 Feel free to drink any coffee that has been made, and to make more whenever your caffeine-deprived heart desires.

-Aside from coffee, we are also serious about stocking water, fizzy water, pop, and beer.
+Aside from coffee, we are also serious about stocking water, fizzy water, soda, and beer at the office.
+For remote employees, you should be drinking your own water, fizzy water, soda, and beer.

-You can track time while drinking, unless you're drinking margaritas with Jeff - that's definitely not billable.

-Grocery shopping is typically the responsibility of one person (Jeff).
-Let that person know what you'd like to have stocked in the fridge.

 ## Remote Work